 A Mahatma of India is one who has purified his “Mahatma” or Spiritual Soul, so that his higher ego is able to act directly upon his material body.
 When this has been accomplished, he becomes a Mahatma, or great soul.
 One peculiar characteristic about the Mahatmas are their apparent weariness and impatience, whenever a series of questions are propounded.
 This will be easily confirmed, by those who go to India, for it will become apparent, that they dislike being interrupted in their mediation and development of Occult Powers.
 You will see comparatively little of them during your journey through India, and, indeed, find it very difficult to approach them upon these subjects as they have a decided prejudice against being interrogated or even taken notice of; but should it happen that they take a liking to you they will enter into a conversation for an hour or more.
 On these occasions they always squat on the ground and will invite you to do the same; and from their lips you will learn many strange things that will sink deep into your heart and what comes from their lips will impress your soul as being the truth.
 It is always better during these conversations to abstain from interrupting them with questions for this will not be relished.
 However, it will be soon learned that this is unnecessary, for with their marvelous, Spiritual Powers, and intuitive knowledge of what is passing in your mind, during this discussion, they well answer your questions before you ask them and will also explain difficult points in such a manner that the object will stand out “in relief” as it were, assuming all the beauty and reality of a stereoscopic view.

 If one of these Mahatmas likes you he will allow you to feast your eyes on his collection of musty Kitaba(boooks) of Sanscrit, as the Hindu has a soul that believes in learning and is a great believer in Ancient Occult books of instruction.
 He will carry them about with him in all his travels, for he is never seeking information outside.
 He knows that which he seeks will be found and developed from the depth of his own being.
 In bringing you to where he keeps his books, he is very likely to take you through many empty rooms or chambers, and cause you to descend stairs in the darkness, but after he has lighted his candles he will display to your astonished eyes fifty or a hundred volumes, many of them being over five hundred years old.
 He will now blow out his candles, and you will find yourself surrounded with inky darkness.
+The Adept will then give a certain ceremony, and suddenly as if by fate or some unseen power a flood of light will surround you, and you will find yourself in a low chamber, apparently devoid of furniture, except an old chest, a chair or two and a couple of animal skins on the floor.
+This light can certainly not be produced by any artificial means; it will be bright as day, and of that unearthly refulgence, which on more than one occasion will have startled you in certain feats of the Yoghees and Adepts of Central India.
+Objects in this ghostly light cast no shadows; and it is clearly proved that this source cannot be an incandescent body like the sun, or any radiating light, and the best definition that can be given of this light is that it is an illuminous Astral Fluid, which is suddenly precipitated from a given space in which the object seems to be immersed.
+On many occasions this light will not extend beyond the threshold of the apartment and it will not merge by gradual transition into the darkness of the corridor but will be cut off by a sharp demarcation.
+The same will be the case of the windows, which are spare holes in the wall, and there may be inky darkness and drizzling rain without.
+What will strike you most profoundly is the fact that the Adept will never notice your surprise or agitation which will manifest itself when you examine his literary treasures.

 This Adept, whose hospitality you have been privileged to enjoy, you will find is not the only denizen of his secluded hermitage among the ruins and temples, for there will be domiciled five other recluses to whom the name of Adepts are applicable and two servants; as a household of this kind in India always consists of eight persons.